kwasiasomani/Movie-Review-Sentiment-Classification/README.md

 our data before used for classification:
     * Remove Special characters.
     * Lowercase all characters.
-    * Lemmatization of words.
+    * Tokenization of words.

 ## Model Architecture
-- The project uses [Tensorflow]([https://pytorch.org/](https://www.tensorflow.org/api_docs/python/tf/random_uniform_initializer) to build the neural network.
+- The project uses [Tensorflow](https://www.tensorflow.org/api_docs/python/tf/random_uniform_initializer) to build the neural network.
 The neural network is a simple feedforward neural network with 5 layers.
-- The network's input layer takes in 768 inputs
+- The network's input layer takes in 100 inputs
 - Our network consists of 1 hidden layer with 64 units respectively.
 - The hidden layers have ReLU activation function.
 - The output layer have sigmoid activation function to classify the vector